yktoo/yktoo.com/content/blog/0259/index.en.md

 From my experience, the best view you get from a 55-metre tall Ferris wheel erected on the west-end of the island:
 ![](img:3.bp.blogspot.com/-CvsurSyuojk/VeMqI2Ol_nI/AAAAAAAAkSA/6y17YPl5vcY/s1600/dsc00691.picasaweb.jpg:a "Java's Ferris wheel.")

-The IJ's south bank and the tall ships at the //Veemkade//.
+The IJ's south bank and the tall ships at the {{< fl "Veemkade" >}}.
 You can see the two streams of boats running in the opposite directions:
 ![](img:4.bp.blogspot.com/-dUiVJTpXbEk/VeMqJJdV0hI/AAAAAAAAkSI/pZOKSIfn4dM/s1600/dsc00695.picasaweb.jpg:a "Tall ships on the IJ.")

 The west tip of the Java: